 -The membrane remains intact (not ruptured) until full dilatation but it can rupture after the onset of true labour, but before full dilatation, it is termed early rupture.
 When membrane rupture before the onset of labour is a premature rupture.

--With the rupture of membrane, a liquor escapes out through the vagina & thus increases uterine contraction.
+-With the rupture of the membrane, a liquor escapes out through the vagina & thus increases uterine contraction.

 -In peak uterine contraction bulging intact membrane can be felt through vaginal examination & the membrane goes relax as contraction passes off, and comes in contact with the fetal head, the station, presentation, presenting part, denominator, the position could be assessed in relation to the maternal pelvis by the bimanual vaginal method.